 Le Boreal as seen during her first visit to the port of Amsterdam at the 29th of june, 2010.
 At that time, the ship had been in service for just under two months.

-Le Boreal is the first ship of a class of three for the Compagnie des Iles du Ponant, based in Marseilles, France.
+Le Boreal is the first ship of a class of four for the Compagnie des Iles du Ponant, based in Marseilles, France.
 The company started in 1988 to operate the 1189-ton luxury yaught Le Ponant.
 To buy the ship, several investors purchased a share in the ship and they were later bought out by the company when financials were good enough.
 This system was again used when the company bought their second ship, Le Levant.
 These two ships were newly built for the company, very small and intimate yaught-like cruiseships.
 In 2003, the larger ship Song Of Flower, measuring 8282 tons was bought from Radisson Seven Seas Cruises and renamed Le Diamant.
 This ship was aquired together with the French touroperator Tapis Rouge Croisieres and operated under a different banner, Compagnie des Iles du Diamant.
 At that time, the big French containershipping company CMA-CGM was a major shareholder in the company, owning at least 70% of shares.
 Of course, CMA-CGM is the successor to the once great Compagnie Generale Transatlantique, so maybe we can say that this company had again has some cruiseships in its fleet.

 With the backing of this great company, an order was placed for two new ships that were to be introduced during 2010.
 The ships would become the largest in the fleet of CDIP (Compangnie des Iles du Ponant) measuring 10.944 tons.
 Their lenght is 142,10 meters, they are 18 meters wide and their draft is 4,80 meters.
 Their speed is very modest, just 16 knots in the normal cruisingspeed.
 To todays standards, they are still very small ships, with a very modern, yaughtlike style.
 The ship was designed by the French designer Joel Bretecher, who also designed several cars for Ferrari earlier in his carreer.
 The ships sail with 264 passengers and 139 crewmembers, showing off their luxurious style in these numbers.
 The first ship of the pair was Le Boreal and she sailed out of her building dock at the Fincantieri Cantieri Navali Italiani wharf at Ancona, Italy in october 2009.
 Shortly before, due to the economic downturn, the company postponed the delivery of the second ship, that was to be named L'Austral.